The Longleaf Slate

 How did you choose the candidates?

-To choose the candidates the Long Leaf Pine Slate would focus on, we turned to FLIP NC, a wonderful all-volunteer group of grassroots progressives who are passionate about maps and data.
+To choose the candidates, we turned to various resources, including FLIP NC, a wonderful all-volunteer group of grassroots progressives who are passionate about maps and data.
 Their team broke down the most recent legislative maps and compared it with past elections results to determine where the most promising districts for Democrats would be.
 You can read their full guide to NC's 2020 races here.
 We've gathered together the strongest of those candidates whose victories could flip control of the General Assembly.

 All of the candidates on our Slate had to meet a few basic requirements.
 All candidates must support: